jwpconsulting/projectify/docs/remove-fe-worklog.md

 Working on the task update page now.
 The goal is to make sure we have all the functinoality needed to diff sub tasks updates.
 In the beginning, the previous API had some issues with losing sub tasks when updating tasks.

+## 2025-01-07

+I've started working on the update task view.
+I also went back and fixed some minor issues in the project view.
+One issue was that the table containing each section's tasks had a `<tbody>` element that was preventing the grid style from working.
+The browser inserts `<tbody>` where you don't add it yourself in the HTML.
+Since I work with `display: contents`, I need to add my own table body element with `display: contents` applied to it as well.

+I've also spent some time on adding a Django template filter for formatting percentages.
+I did this hoping that it would make percentages easier to localize in the future.

+The task update view lets you update basic task information.
+Sub tasks updates are not possible yet.
+I want to break apart the remaining steps like so:

+1. Make it possible to update existing sub tasks
+2. Make it possible to delete existing sub tasks
+3. Write code for changing order of existing sub tasks
+4. Write code for adding new sub tasks at the end
+5. Write code for changing order of new and existing sub tasks

+Most of this work can then be re-used in the new task view.